forc-db/IPCC-EFDB-integration/doc/ForC-EFDB_mapping/Data review process.md

 ## Step 4.
 Check/correct info in `sites.csv`
 - filter `measurement.refs` to display records that include this study
 - check that for all sites included in the study, `potential_duplicate_group` = 0 OR `confirmed.unique` = 1.
 If neither of these is true, there is a potential duplicate site in the database.
 At first, we want to skip over those studies.
 - It is not necessary to thoroughly review all fields-- just check that the info looks reasonable.
+If there are many sites, spot-check a few, but no need to thoroughly double check each one.
 - If the current ForC record has little info (e.g., lacks mat, map, etc.) and the publication reports it, please fill in that info.

 ### Focus on:
-- double check lat/lon and fill `coordinates.precision` (this is not sent to EFDB, but important for resolving duplicates and ensuring quality of extracted data (e.g., climate)
+- double check lat/lon (or spot check just a few sites if there are many) and fill `coordinates.precision` (this is not sent to EFDB, but important for resolving duplicates and ensuring quality of extracted data (e.g., climate)
-- fields sent to EFDB (none required):
+- fields sent to EFDB (none mandatory):
       `country`,
       `state`,
       `city`,